Polokwane City F.C.

-Polokwane City Football Club is a South African professional football club based in the city of Polokwane in the Limpopo province that currently plays in the second tier National First Division.
-The team currently plays its home matches at the Peter Mokaba Stadium.
+Polokwane City Football Club is a South African professional football club based in the city of Polokwane in the Limpopo province that currently plays in the first tier South African Premiership.
+The team plays its home matches at the Peter Mokaba Stadium.

 History

 Polokwane City FC was established in 2012 although after the owners of Bay United sold the franchise to the Mogaladi family.
 After playing in various temporary venues, the club was moved officially from Port Elizabeth to Polokwane City.

 Bay United originally came into existence in 2006 when the franchise of the struggling National First Division club Maritzburg United was purchased and relocated to Port Elizabeth.
 The club spent one season in the Premier Soccer League, and the other years of its existence in the National First Division.
 Following the 2010–11 NFD season, the club's NFD franchise was moved to Polokwane, Limpopo.

-In May 2013 City was promoted to the Premier Soccer League.
+In May 2013 City was promoted to the Premiership.

+They won the 2022–23 National First Division on the final day, earning promotion to the 2023–24 Premiership.